-The Christian journey, as argued below, is not simply individual but corporate so that salvation is being joined to a new society (the body of Christ) called the Church.
+The Christian journey is not simply individual but corporate so that salvation is being joined to a new society (the body of Christ) called the Church.
 This is not a parallel kingdom, an alternative reality, or (as in Luther’s notion of the two kingdoms) what God is doing with his left hand on earth while his right hand is busy with the spiritual realm in the heavenly kingdom.
 The tragedy (always subject to reversal) unfolding in the American church, attached as it may be to this two-kingdom notion, might best be recognized (and averted) when viewed in conjunction with the wartime experience of the German church, and in particular, in the lives of the two most famous German Christians.
 Martin Niemöller and Dietrich Bonhoeffer exemplify the outworking of a two kingdom theology and the alternative, respectively, portending two possible theological outcomes in the American context

 First though, if it is the case that reality is not divided (heaven/earth, body/soul, earthly kingdom/heavenly kingdom) this is the basis for suggesting that a degraded church and theology have real world consequences.
 If reality is divided, then even the notion that one could correct course is already defeated – and so there is no need to argue.
 The necessary presumptions included in a unified reality include the following: 1.
 The Church is an unfolding of the Kingdom in history such that moral/theological progress (as well as set-backs) is one that might be gauged both corporately and individually.
 2. The corporate body progressively benefits from individual failure and success (as well as the individual being shaped by a corporate understanding).
 3. Progress can be made in the Church (universal) theologically as well as morally – not in some mechanical or automatic sense but as a result of, the often harsh, reality of individual lives.